GingerBreadInc/GPIOWebInterface/DOCS/config.md

 # Configuration
 You can configure and costumize the Start Page and one or more Projects.

 It is also possible to disable GPIO pins on server site.
-This important if you use HATs like Geekworm KVM-A3 or similar, because all enabled pins are set automatically to 'OUTPUT' by the webserver.
+This is important if you use HATs like Geekworm KVM-A3 or similar, because all enabled pins are set automatically to 'OUTPUT' by the webserver.

 ## webserver.js
 This is the Node.JS Webserver and can be found in the root.
 Here you can set some Variables to customize the Server behavior.